Available at Higher and Standard Level

 - HL- 35%

 Students at SL and HL choose a published play text they have not previously studied and develop ideas regarding how it could be staged for an audience.
-This is presented in a 20 page notebook
+This is presented in a 12 page notebook covering Production and directing skills

 - SL- 35%